FAQ's

 Departing from Ushuaia, Argentina, is also quite convenient.
 Several airlines operate daily flights to Buenos Aires, from where you can easily continue on to Santiago or connect with international flights to your home country.

 A list of recommended places in Ushuaia where you can obtain a suitable bicycle box for air travel will be included in the FFP Route Guide.
+Alternatively, you can take a bus from Ushuaia to Punta Arenas, and from there take a local flight to Santiago.

-Check in and starting point in Puerto Montt
+Checking in and starting in Puerto Varas

-• Check in: March 7, 2026, from 12:00 to 16:00
+• Check in: March 5, 2027, from 9:00 to 13:00

-• Mandatory Briefing: March 7, 2026, at 16:00
+• Mandatory Briefing: March 5, 2027, at 15:00

-• Event Start: March 8, 2026, at 08:00
+• Official Event Start: March 6, 2027, at 08:00 AM

 Finishing at Ushuaia

-Participants must complete the route and arrive in Ushuaia no later than March 28, 2026.
-Early arrivals before March 21 are not permitted.
+Participants must complete the route and arrive in Ushuaia no later than March 30, 2027.
+Early arrivals before March 19 are not permitted.

 The Welcome Center in Ushuaia will be open daily from 09:00 to 20:00.
 If you arrive outside of these hours, the tracking system will validate your arrival and you will still be recognized as a finisher.
 Simply visit the Welcome Center during operating hours the following day to complete your registration and receive your official welcome.